oliveirahenrique70/appsilon/README.md

 *  ### fast_XC50_analysis <a name="fast_XC50_analysis"></a>

-The ```R``` pipeline performs the data analysis for the **BiochemQC** and **MPro** experiments.
+This ```R``` pipeline performs the data analysis for the **BiochemQC** and **MPro** experiments.
 The objective of the experiment is to obtain the half-maximal inhibitory concentration (IC50), which is the most widely used and informative measure of drug efficacy.
 The IC50 is obtained by constructing a dose-response curve and examining the robust inhibition of different concentrations and compounds.

 It´s important to highlight that these experiments can be reproduced using two types of plate format, single or multiplate.
 It is used as input the data obtained by two different types of equipment, the BMG and D300.
 After being imported, the data is organized according to compounds and controls.
 The controls are used to fit the robust inhibition and normalize its values.